MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="localinventoryadsenabled"></a>LocalInventoryAdsEnabled
-Determines whether local inventory ads are enabled for the Bing Merchant Center store.
+Determines whether local inventory ads are enabled for the Microsoft Merchant Center store.

 Not everyone has this feature yet.
 If you don’t, don’t worry.
 It’s coming soon.